 Newcastle Waldorf School Core Principles

-1. EDUCATIONAL INSIGHTS.
+1. EDUCATIONAL INSIGHTS

 Steiner education seeks to enliven the physical, social, artistic, conceptual, and spiritual capacities of our young people.
 Our school engages with contemporary insights emerging from Rudolf Steiner’s indications about the unfolding human individuality.